-Now that you know when and how to deduct meals as a Creative Entrepreneur remember you can only deduct what you track.
+Now that you know when and how to deduct meals as a photographer to remember that you can only deduct what you track.
 Be sure to keep receipts and details for all meals and include notes of who it was with or what the meeting was for.
 (This will be helpful if ever audited)

 Click here to join my free Facebook community Financially Focused Photographers

 I go live in this community every week answering all your tax, bookkeeping, and tax questions!